Kuaima Riruako

 Kuaima Isaac Riruako (born Issaskar Kakuremdiro; 24 April 1935 – 2 June 2014) was a Namibian politician and the paramount chief of the Herero people.
-He served as a National Unity Democratic Organisation (NUDO) representative in Parliament, and he was the President of NUDO and its presidential candidate in the 2004 presidential election, placing fourth with 4.23% of the national vote.
+He served as a National Unity Democratic Organisation (NUDO) representative in Parliament, and was the President of NUDO and its presidential candidate in the 2004 presidential election, placing fourth with 4.23% of the national vote.